leonardoward/eja-onboard-gateway-electronics/README.md

 # EJA Onboard Gateway - Electronic Design

-EJA Onboard Gateway - Electronic Design - 2020 Hackaday Dream Team Challenge for Conservation X Labs
+EJA Onboard Gateway - Electronic Design - [2020 Hackaday Dream Team Challenge for Conservation X Labs](https://hackaday.io/project/173457-2020-hdp-dream-team-conservation-x-labs)

+Onboard Gateway is a 134.11 mm x 62.48 mm PCB that integrates the 3 main components (ESP32, LoRa and USB LiIon/LiPoly charger)

 This repository contains the KiCad design for the PCB of the Onboard Gateway.
 It also contains the 3D models used to visualize the design in the KiCad 3D viewer.